miku/dvmweb/docs/README.md

 size, 50MB or more.
 Thankfully, the mighty [ffmpeg](https://www.ffmpeg.org/) to the rescue, we can generate webm and mp4 versions of these animations, which are much smaller.
 It is also possbile to optimize the gifs, which we did selectively.
-The resulting webm files were about 1.4MB in size, about 3MB, which is still a lot, but much more manageable.
+The resulting webm files were about 1.4MB in size, the mp4 files about 3MB, which is still a lot, but much more manageable.

 We generated 7874 files, half webm, half mp4.
 The video tag allows to specify various formats as well as fallbacks.
 The generation of these files took a few